 When you created your first solution you chose English as the bot's language and the tutorials on this site assume your bot understands English.
 However, Teneo supports many more languages, which you can read about here: Languages.

-The evaluation environment that is created for you when you sign up contains the resources needed that offer advanced support for Dutch, English, French, German, Norwegian and Swedish.
+The evaluation environment that is created for you when you sign up contains the resources needed that offer advanced support for Chinese, Danish, Dutch, English, French, German, Italian, Japanese, Norwegian, Spanish, Swedish and Turkish.
 On this page we will show you how you can create a German solution, but the same principle applies to other languages as well.

 The first thing we will do is create a new solution, select German as its mother tongue and base it on the template solution for German to boost it with a lot of pre-built flows like greetings, meta-requests (like Can you repeat that?), feedback (like Great! or You are stupid) and conversational small talk.

 This is what you need to do to achieve this: